 Check out a podcast for thinking conservatives, issues, etc.

-When you serve the web tonight, check out issues etc.net.
+When you surf the web tonight, check out issuesetc.net.

-Hey everybody, welcome back to the Sean Hannity show.
+Hey, everybody, welcome back to the Sean Hannity Show.

 It's Jay Seculo hosting for my friend Sean.

-He's gonna be back on Tuesday.
+He's going to be back on Tuesday.

 I think it's appropriate.

-Is from the Jay Seculo Band.
+It's from the Jay Seculo band.

-Most of you did not some of you know me as the lawyer, Supreme Court Advocate.
+Some of you know me as the lawyer, Supreme Court advocate.

 You see me on Sean's TV program, hear me on radio.

-But you probably did not know I was a rock and roll drummer and a almost rock and roll guitarist.
+But you probably did not know I was a rock and roll drummer and almost rock and roll guitarist.

 I do play guitar as well.

-But uh, that's a Jay Seculo band.
+But that's a Jay Seculo band.

 It actually has a Facebook page.

-So if you like music, that's kind of from my era, which is you know, music stopped for me around 1974.
+So if you like music, that's kind of from my era, which is, you know, music stopped for me around 1974.

-This that dates me a little bit.
+This outdates me a little bit.

 You can look that up.

-Again, this is uh Jay Seculo.
+Again, this is Jay Seculo.

 I'm Chief Counsel of the American Center for Law and Justice.

-You can get more information about the ACLJ at ACLJ.org.
+You can get more information about the ACLJ at aclj.org.

 So we've got a lot of Facebook pages.